Disulfiram is a medication used to help people maintain sobriety. Learn about the role Disulfiram in recovery and aftercare programs.

 - Support group meetings, like Alcoholics Anonymous and Al-Anon

-Contact a treatment expert now to learn more about alcohol treatment and find rehab facilities close to home.
+Contact a treatment professional now to learn more about alcohol treatment and find rehab facilities close to home.

 Disulfiram in Treating Alcoholism

-After completing rehab, your treatment specialist may recommend scheduling check-up appointments every few weeks.
-During these appointments, you can discuss your progress with your treatment specialist, who will help determine when to taper off treatment medications, such as disulfiram.
+After completing rehab, your treatment provider may recommend scheduling check-up appointments every few weeks.
+During these appointments, you can discuss your progress with your treatment provider, who will help determine when to taper off treatment medications, such as disulfiram.

 How Does Disulfiram Work?